MingyeXu/Curcatures-estimation-on-point-clouds/README.md

 ﻿# Curcatures-estimation-on-point-clouds
-Calculate the curvature of every point in he discrete point cloud and visualize the data from ModelNet40.(http://modelnet.cs.princeton.edu/)
+Calculate and visualize the curvatures of every point in the discrete point cloud.
+The point cloud data is from ModelNet40.(http://modelnet.cs.princeton.edu/)

 ![image](https://github.com/MingyeXu/Curcatures-estimation-on-point-clouds/blob/master/display.png)